 One of the first things you should know about when using and configuring Google Analytics is how the domain of the web property you are tracking is defined as a "site" for the purposes of viewing your reports.
-The default setup of the tracking code is designed to make it easy for you to track traffic to a single domain or subdomain (e.g. a single website URL) that does not share visitor data with other domains or sub-domains.
+The default setup of the tracking code is designed to make it easy for you to track traffic to a single domain or subdomain (e.g. a single website URL) that does not share user data with other domains or sub-domains.

 For example, if your pet store URL is

-dogs.example.com and you install the tracking code with its web property ID on your those pages, tracking is automatically set up to track visitor data only for this single URL.
+dogs.example.com and you install the tracking code with its web property ID on your those pages, tracking is automatically set up to track user data only for this single URL.
 In a similar way, if you own the primary domain, such as

 This document provides an overview to domains and directories in Analytics and discusses how:

 - Analytics Cookies Define a Site Using